 Glucose is the main fuel that your body uses for energy.
 (Yes, you can use fat for energy also if you are in ketosis.
 Stick with me here, even if you are a low carb fanatic.)

-We get glucose from consuming carbohydrates, which are broken down in the body into simple sugars.
+We get glucose from consuming carbohydrates and our body breaks them down into simple sugars.
 The body can also create glucose via a process called gluconeogenesis, but this isn’t a big source of glucose under normal circumstances.

-Inside all of your cells, glucose is converted into energy in the form of ATP.
+Inside all of your cells, glucose converts into energy in the form of ATP.

 When glucose is used in the cell for glycolysis, it goes through a multistep process to break the glucose molecule (C6H12O6) into two pyruvate molecules plus a hydrogen ion.
 This process releases energy that is stored in the ATP molecule.
 In high school biology, it is usually just noted that glycolysis is the process of splitting the glucose molecule, forming two pyruvates and two ATP.
 But there are actually a bunch of intermediate steps along the way.